15 Foods Anti-Aging Experts Eat Every Day

 Edamame

-Shutterstock 318736655
+shutterstock 318736655

 This hearty protein is full of good-for-you nutrients, including linoleic acid.
 “This is an essential fatty acid your body can’t make, so you must consume it in your diet,” says Joan Salge Blake, EdD, RDN, a clinical associate professor of nutrition at Boston University.
 “It’s also the most abundant fatty acid in your skin.
 In a study of about 4,000 women, people with a diet higher in linoleic acid were associated with a lower likelihood of skin atrophy, better known as the thinning of your skin and which also magnifies wrinkles on your face.
 The older women in the study who had lower dietary intakes of both linoleic acid and vitamin C also had drier skin.”
 Edamame is delicious slightly salted and served as a snack, mixed into a stir-fry, or even blended into a breakfast smoothie.
 Here are the anti-aging secrets dermatologists won’t tell you for free.